chowfi/SSL-Resolution/README.md

 This is a group project developed by a team of four individuals.

 ## Research Question:
-Does spatial resolution (i.e. meters per pixel) matter for self-supervised learning methods for satellite imagery?
+Does spatial resolution (i.e. meters per pixel) matter for self-supervised learning methods for multispectral imagery?

 ## Dataset
 National Agriculture Imagery Program (NAIP)